hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="enable_agent_tls_for_checks"></a><a href="#enable_agent_tls_for_checks">`enable_agent_tls_for_checks`</a>
-  When set, uses a subset of the agent's TLS configuration (`key_file`, `cert_file`, `ca_file`, `ca_path`, and `server_name`) to set up the HTTP client for HTTP health checks.
+  When set, uses a subset of the agent's TLS configuration (`key_file`, `cert_file`, `ca_file`, `ca_path`, and `server_name`) to set up the client for HTTP or gRPC health checks.
 This allows services requiring 2-way TLS to be checked using the agent's credentials.
 This was added in Consul 1.0.1 and defaults to false.

 * <a name="enable_debug"></a><a href="#enable_debug">`enable_debug`</a> When set, enables some